microsoft/Dynamics-365-FastTrack-Implementation-Assets/Field Service/Component Library/Vendor Self-Service/README.md

 # Vendor Self-Service

 ## Overview
 The Vendor Self-Service solution enables organizations using Dynamics 365 Field Service to efficiently manage external vendors and contractors.
 This solution automates the process of setting up vendor resources, managing their characteristics, and handling their access to the system.
+Ultimately these resources can then login to the Field Service mobile app to do field work.

 ## Architecture